With Split, rules are evaluated from the top down.

 treatment4 | 80-99 | treatment4 |

-Traffic Allocation allows you to exclude a percentage of users from your rules.
-For example, you can set Traffic Allocation to 20% and then set the default rule to 50/50.
-Effectively, each arm that's included in the Allocation will get 10% of traffic.
-The advantage of this approach is that as you add traffic to the rules no users will switch from, in our example, treatment1 to treatment2.
-They will move from unallocated to one of the two treatments.
+Limit exposure allows you to exclude a percentage of users from your rules.
+For example, you can set exposure to 20% and then set the "Distribute treatments as follows" setting to 0/50/50 for status_quo, treatment1, and treatment2.
+Effectively, each of the two 50/50 treatments gets 10% of traffic.
+The advantage of this approach is that as you add traffic to the rules by increasing the limit exposure setting, no users switch from, in our example, treatment1 to treatment2.
+They move from status_quo (set as the default treatment) to one of the two treatments.

 This is also useful if you have a number of complex rules and you want to increase the participation across all the rules at once.

-As you roll-out more users, by decreasing the percentage in default and increasing each treatment, existing users in those two treatments will remain in the same treatment they were in previously.
+As you roll-out more users, by decreasing the percentage in status_quo and increasing each of the other treatments, existing users in those two treatments will remain in the same treatment they were in previously.

 Individually target

 Individually targeted evaluations are done in the order of the treatments.
-So, in the case below, even if user 12345 is in the beta-users or Employee segments they will get current, because that's evaluated first.
-Similarly, if user 67891 is in the users segment they will also get current, not treatment1, even though they are explicitly individually targeted in treatment1.
+Consider a situation where user 12345 is individually targeted for status_quo.
+Even if user 12345 is in the beta-users or Employee segments individually targeted for treatment1, they will still get status_quo, because that's evaluated first.

 Comments